ChadLefort/pets-mono/README.md

 # Pets Monorepo

+Learn more about the application's structure and the difference between the apps by [reading the docs](./docs/architecture.md).

 ## Development server with JSON-server or Express

 Run `nx run my-app:start` for a dev server to start with either JSON-server or Express.
 Navigate to http://localhost:4200/ for the app and http://localhost:4000/ for the api.
 The app will automatically reload if you change any of the source files and the api is automatically proxied to the app.